Funeral legal framework in France

 French legislation and cremation

 French law is very strict regarding cremation.
-As with burial, it must be carried out within a maximum of 6 days, excluding Sundays and public holidays, after the death.
+As with burial, it must be carried out within a maximum of 14 days after the death.

 And as with burial, a coffin is mandatory.
 It is forbidden to cremate a person without a coffin.